Ivank100/Ivank100/README.md

 ## Hi there 👋

+##💬 About:

+Welcome to my Github page!
+I am currently studying Information Technology for a bachleor degree, and in my spare time i like to code and learn new things.

 <!--
 **Ivank100/Ivank100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.